Make-School-Courses/DevOps-Security/01-intro/README.md

           - principal of least privilege
         - Accounting
           - Give some examples of accounting...
-      - Cyber security Vocabulary - Take a word and deifne it
+      - Cyber security Vocabulary - Take a word and define it
         - Threats
         - Actors
         - White Hat